 Learn more about intellectual disability treatment at Detroit Behavioral Institute in Michigan

-Detroit Behavioral Institute – Capstone Academy takes great pride in the superior care that we are able to afford to children and adolescents who are struggling with an array of mental health concerns and substance abuse issues, as well as those who are faced with the challenges of cognitive and developmental delays.
+Detroit Behavioral Institute – Capstone Academy takes great pride in the superior care that we are able to afford to children and adolescents who are struggling with an array of mental health concerns, as well as those who are faced with the challenges of cognitive and developmental delays.
 For this reason, we offer specialized programming that is designed to meet the unique needs of youth who are faced with the trials that accompany the presence of intellectual disability.
 Young people with intellectual disability struggle with cognitive and developmental deficits that can elicit the onset of impairments and hindrances in their ability to function appropriately in many, if not all, areas of their lives.
 Such deficits can vary in type and severity, but all children and adolescents who are faced with any form of such impairments will inevitably require some type of intervention, support, and assistance in order to fulfill an optimal level of functioning.
 At Detroit Behavioral Institute – Capstone Academy, we are able to do just that.

 Since its establishment in 2004, Detroit Behavioral Institute – Capstone Academy (DBI|CA) has been providing premier treatment for a vast population of children and adolescents throughout the state of Michigan.
 Located in Mid Town Detroit, DBA|CA is nestled in an attractive downtown area that is located within one mile of Detroit Children’s Hospital and Detroit Medical Center, adding to our ability to provide comprehensive medical services when appropriate.
 With a focus on keeping youth, families, and the surrounding communities safe in order to reduce recidivism, while also teaching youth to be responsible members of society, our residential treatment programs provide supportive, therapeutic, and compassionate care for male and female children and adolescents between the ages of 10 and 19 who are struggling with mental health disorders and co-occurring concerns.

 Our programs have been designed for adjudicated youth, youth who have committed criminal acts, youth who are required to undergo psychiatric treatment, and non-adjudicated youth who are in need of a structured setting as they find healing from traumatic experiences and/or mental health concerns.
-We proudly stand out from our competitors by providing gender-specific treatment tracks, as well as specialized treatment tracks for adolescents who are struggling with substance abuse, cognitive or developmental delays, and significant traumatic backgrounds.
+We proudly stand out from our competitors by providing gender-specific treatment tracks, as well as specialized treatment tracks for adolescents who are struggling with cognitive or developmental delays and significant traumatic backgrounds.
 When a child is faced with the challenges that accompany an intellectual disability, Detroit Behavioral Institute – Capstone Academy can provide the holistic solution needed for him or her to find true healing.